ZehaoLi666/ChIP-Seq_analysis/README.md

 So we need to follow the workflow below.
 ![Chip-seq analysis workflow with Masc2](https://hbctraining.github.io/Intro-to-ChIPseq/img/chip_workflow_june2017_step2.png)

 Because we've already combined sense.bam and antisense.bam (R1.bam and R2.bam) together, but Macs2 needs them to be separate.
-Like this
+Like this:
 ```
 module load macs2
 module load gcc